aakashkumarme/MLAlgo/README.md

 # MLAlgo
-Algorithm and notes of Course on Machine Learning
+Algorithm and notes on ML Internship